Sound Equipment

 general most microphones and speakers will be designed to use Jack type plugs.
 The amplifier and

-speaker will both have jack sockets and are connected via cables with a jack plug at both ends
+speaker will both have jack sockets and are connected via cables with a jack plug at both ends.

-for microphones, speakers and even mains connectors.
+microphones, speakers and even mains connectors.

 Safety